Lois Herr

 Lois Kathryn Herr (born December 23, 1941) is a progressive activist living in Pennsylvania.
-While working at AT&T she was leader fighting for equal rights for women in the workplace.
+While working at AT&T, she promoted fighting for equal rights for women in the workplace.
 A Democrat, she ran for U.S. Representative from Pennsylvania's 16th congressional district in 2004, 2006 and 2010.
 In 2013, she was elected to the Borough Council of Mount Gretna, Pennsylvania, and took office in 2014.

 Early life and education and career

 Herr was born in Hershey, Pennsylvania.
 She graduated from Elizabethtown College in Pennsylvania, received a master's degree from the University of Pennsylvania, and an MBA from Fordham University.

-Herr's first full-time job, in 1963, was as a seventh grade English teacher in Middletown Township, New Jersey.
+Herr's first full-time job, in 1963, was as a seventh grade English teacher in Middletown.
 The following year she began working at Bell Laboratories.
 She held various senior management positions with NYNEX, AT&T, New York Telephone and Bell Laboratories through 1990, working in line operations, sales and marketing, government relations, corporate planning and finance.
 She gradually became aware that women at AT&T did not receive the same benefits as men, and that there were some jobs which were closed to women.
 Following a 1970 sex discrimination suit by the Equal Employment Opportunity Commission, Herr and other women at AT&T worked within the corporation for equal rights for women.
 AT&T settled the suit in 1973.

-She also served as a Presidential Interexchange Executive, working under President Gerald Ford in the White House Office of Management and Budget.
+She was a Presidential Interexchange Executive, working under President Gerald Ford in the White House Office of Management and Budget.
 Herr has been scholar-in-residence at Elizabethtown College, taught in their Business Department and Center for Continuing Education and also served as Director of Marketing and Public Affairs.
-Herr has served on several boards, including Conestoga Financial Corporation, the Pennsylvania State Board of Barber Examiners, Elizabethtown College, Penn Laurel Girl Scout Council, the Greystone Manor Therapeutic Riding Center and the Veteran Feminists of America.